-The engine rpm limiter will work at 3220rpm, this may cause excessive fuel to build in the exhaust, and ignited by the catalyst in the muffler, MAY RESULT IN
+The engine rpm limiter will work at 6500rpm, this may cause excessive

-THE MUFFLERS OVERHEATING AND FIRE RISK.
+MAY RESULT IN THE MUFFLERS OVERHEATING AND FIRE RISK.

 Always reduce throttle when the engine reach top rpm, avoid the engine popping.

 You must inspect your UTV each time before riding to ensure it is in proper working order.
 If proper inspection is not done, severe injury or death could result.